MaSe69/dssb/md/20_Pandas/pandas_40_columns.md

     dfS = df.iloc[:,2:7]
     dfS = df.iloc[:,[0,1,3,6]]

 The figures are the positions of the columns.
+You can get the position of a specific column using 'get_loc'.
+>
+    colPosition = df.columns.get_loc("Horsepower")

-Certainly, you can compute them dynamically, if the position is not known at design time.
+Particularly in time series, the position of a specific column is not known at design time.

 ### Keep a subset of columns